Rod Blagojevich: 2002 election

 During 2002, Blagojevich campaigned for his party's nomination to become governor.
 Blagojevich won a close primary campaign against former Illinois Attorney General Roland Burris and Chicago Public Schools Superintendent Paul Vallas, who ran well in the suburban collar counties of Chicago.
-Blagojevich finished strongly in Southern Illinois, winning 55% of the primary vote downstate, enough to win a primary victory by a thin margin.
+Contemporary reports placed the result at about 37% for Blagojevich, 34% for Vallas and 29% for Burris.
+Blagojevich finished strongly in Southern Illinois, taking 55% there and 56% of the vote downstate, enough to overcome Vallas's advantage in suburban Cook County and the collar counties and win the primary by a thin margin.
+His campaign combined support from organized labor and downstate party organizations with months of television advertising; some of the advertisements emphasized his immigrant family background and appeal to working families.

-During the primary, state Senator Barack Obama backed Burris but, at Burris's suggestion, supported Blagojevich after he won the primary, serving as a "top adviser" for the general election.
-Future Obama senior adviser David Axelrod had previously worked with Blagojevich on congressional campaigns, but did not consider Blagojevich ready to be governor and declined to work for him on this campaign.
-According to Rahm Emanuel, he, Obama, Blagojevich's campaign co-chair David Wilhelm, and another Blagojevich staffer "were the top strategists of Blagojevich's 2002 gubernatorial victory", meeting weekly to outline campaign strategies.
-However, Wilhelm has said that Emanuel overstated Obama's role in the sessions, and Emanuel said in December 2008 that Wilhelm was correct and he had been wrong in his earlier 2008 recollection to The New Yorker.
+During the primary, state Senator Barack Obama backed Burris but, at Burris's suggestion, supported Blagojevich after he won the primary, serving as an adviser for the general election.
+Future Obama senior adviser David Axelrod had previously advised Blagojevich, but grew disenchanted with him and ended the relationship before Blagojevich assembled the team that ran his gubernatorial campaign.
+According to Rahm Emanuel, he, Obama, Blagojevich's campaign co-chair David Wilhelm, and another Blagojevich staffer met regularly during the 2002 race to discuss campaign strategy.
+Wilhelm later said that Emanuel had overstated the group's role.
+After the primary, Chicago mayor Richard M. Daley joined the campaign as a chairman, while the Illinois AFL–CIO and the state Fraternal Order of Police backed the Blagojevich–Quinn ticket.

 In the general election, Blagojevich defeated Republican Illinois Attorney General Jim Ryan.
 Blagojevich's campaign was helped by his well-connected father-in-law, Chicago alderman Richard Mell.
 Ethics scandals had plagued the previous administration of Republican George Ryan (no relation to Jim Ryan), and Blagojevich's campaign focused on the theme of "ending business as usual" in state government.
 Polls prior to the election found that many Illinois voters were confused about the names of George Ryan and Jim Ryan, a fact which Blagojevich used to his advantage.
-He asked, "How can you replace one Ryan with another Ryan and call that change?
+An August Chicago Tribune poll summarized by Illinois Issues showed Blagojevich ahead by 17 percentage points; when respondents were explicitly reminded that Jim Ryan and George Ryan were different people, the lead narrowed to ten points.
+By the end of June, the campaigns had spent similar amounts over the preceding year, but Blagojevich retained about $3.8 million in cash compared with about $690,000 for Ryan.
+Blagojevich asked, "How can you replace one Ryan with another Ryan and call that change?
 You want change?
 Elect a guy named Blagojevich."

 Blagojevich won with 52% of the vote over Jim Ryan.
 On election night, he said: "Tonight, ladies and gentlemen, Illinois has voted for change."